ui-schema/ui-schema/packages/docs/src/content/docs/core.md

 ### UIGenerator

-Main entry point for every new UI Schema generator,  starts the whole schema and renders the RootRenderer with `UIRootRenderer`.
+Main entry point for every new UI Schema generator, starts the whole schema and renders the RootRenderer with `UIRootRenderer`, **checkout the [quick-start](/quick-start)** for a full example!

 ### UIGeneratorNested